 Tools, Uniforms & Supplies

-Students in the Architectural Technology and Building Science and Sustainable Design programs are not required to purchase their own personal computers.
+The following is a list of information that will be helpful for Architectural Technology and Building Science and Sustainable Design students interested in purchasing their own computers.
+Please note that purchasing a computer and software is optional.
+Students in our programs are not required to purchase their own computers.
 Many of our classrooms are equipped with computers and we have open computer labs most evenings and during the weekend.

 Uniforms and tools are available for purchase through The College Store.